Agarciafernandez/DOA-tracking/Readme.txt

 The explanation of the IPLF can be found in [3]-[4].
 The work [2] was developed as part of the DSTL Grant no. 1000143726.

-- IPLF_3D_VMF_filter.m runs the IPLF with VMF DOA measurements.
+- IPLF_3D_VMF_filter.m runs the IPLF with von Mises Fisher DOA measurements.

 - IPLF_3D_Kent_filter.m runs the IPLF with Kent DOA measurements.

 References

-[1] ¡.
-F. GarcÌa-Fern·ndez, F. Tronarp and S. S‰rkk‰, "Gaussian Target Tracking With Direction-of-Arrival von MisesñFisher Measurements," in IEEE Transactions on Signal Processing, vol. 67, no. 11, pp. 2960-2972, 1 June1, 2019
+[1] √Å. F. Garc√≠a-Fern√°ndez, F. Tronarp and S. S√§rkk√§, "Gaussian Target Tracking With Direction-of-Arrival von Mises‚ÄìFisher Measurements," in IEEE Transactions on Signal Processing, vol. 67, no. 11, pp. 2960-2972, 1 June1, 2019

-[2] A. F. GarcÌa-Fern·ndez, S. Maskell, P. Horridge, J. Ralph, ìGaussian tracking with Kent-distributed direction-of-arrival measurements,î IEEE Transactions on Vehicular Technology, 2021.
+[2] A. F. Garc√≠a-Fern√°ndez, S. Maskell, P. Horridge, J. Ralph, ‚ÄúGaussian tracking with Kent-distributed direction-of-arrival measurements,‚Äù IEEE Transactions on Vehicular Technology, 2021.

-[3] ¡.
-F. GarcÌa-Fern·ndez, L. Svensson, M. R. Morelande and S. S‰rkk‰, "Posterior Linearization Filter: Principles and Implementation Using Sigma Points," in IEEE Transactions on Signal Processing, vol. 63, no. 20, pp. 5561-5573, Oct.15, 2015
+[3] √Å. F. Garc√≠a-Fern√°ndez, L. Svensson, M. R. Morelande and S. S√§rkk√§, "Posterior Linearization Filter: Principles and Implementation Using Sigma Points," in IEEE Transactions on Signal Processing, vol. 63, no. 20, pp. 5561-5573, Oct.15, 2015

-[4] F. Tronarp, ¡.
-F. GarcÌa-Fern·ndez and S. S‰rkk‰, "Iterative Filtering and Smoothing in Nonlinear and Non-Gaussian Systems Using Conditional Moments," in IEEE Signal Processing Letters, vol. 25, no. 3, pp. 408-412, March 2018
+[4] F. Tronarp, √Å. F. Garc√≠a-Fern√°ndez and S. S√§rkk√§, "Iterative Filtering and Smoothing in Nonlinear and Non-Gaussian Systems Using Conditional Moments," in IEEE Signal Processing Letters, vol. 25, no. 3, pp. 408-412, March 2018